swaldie/jekyll-now/_posts/2016-12-29-Mastodon-Guide.md

 Right now, the best way to interact with Mastodon on both browser and mobile is through the website.
 Currently, a number of iOS and Android apps are in production.
 However, if you want a link to the app on the home screen of your mobile device, you can follow the instructions [here](http://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/).

+## Why do I see all this jumbled text?

+A trend among the Mastodon community is to self-censor certain things that people might find sensitive to read using ROT13.
+Paste these toots into [ROT13.com](http://rot13.com) to decrypt them, but beware the content warnings because a lot of times the topics are NSFW or can harm people with mental health issues pertaining to them.

 ## What do I do on Mastodon?

 Mastodon is still a fledgling community, so it's very easy to join, miss the public timeline, glance around a bit, then say "no one's here" and leave forever.
 So that's my first recommendation **Check out the public timeline!** Once you've done that, you'll probably want to dive into the community.
 Here are some personal recommendations for things to check out: